DylanParenzee/learn_journ/README.md

 - studied the first 3/7 layers of the OSI model.

 - studied the last 4 layers of the OSI model and completed all tests.

+<b> Tuesday 25.10.22 </b>
+- completed the "Packets and Frames" module and all assoiated lessons encluding;
+- what are packets and frames
+- TCP/IP
+- UDP/IP
+- PORTS 101